Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 ```

 For simplicity the function should be implemented as a [generator](https://wiki.python.org/moin/Generators), thus not
 all valid parameter sets are saved in memory at the same time.
-Additionally, a dictionary with ALL parameters must be
+Also, a dictionary including *all* optimization parameters must be
-yielded, as otherwise the optimization process crashes.
+yielded, as otherwise the optimization process fails.
 Note that this function is implemented in the `BaseAlgorithm`
-and there must be explicitly overloaded for each algorithm of your problem.
+and there must be explicitly overloaded for each algorithm of your problem (where you want to have a customized parameter optimization).
+Remember to always call the function `self._fix_ranges_for_already_set_parameters()` when overloading the `_valid_choices` function, which
+ensures that parameters that have been fixed to certain values by the user are not re-optimized.

 ### Always compute the logarithm
-We strongly suggest to always compute the logarithm of a number and add/subtract instead of multiply/divide.
+We strongly suggest to always compute the logarithm of (large) numbers and add/subtract instead of multiply/divide.
 Additionally,
-if possible use the python integer division `a//b` over the float division `a/b` to further speed things up.
-In general,
+if possible use the python integer division `a//b` over the float division `a/b` to further speed things up and to avoid float overlows.
-it's a good idea to avoid the computations of big numbers.
+In general, it's a good idea to avoid the computations of big numbers.
 The same holds for the return values of functions, which
 should be always logarithmically (if not strictly needed otherwise).

 # Writing Doctests
 Throughout the CryptographicEstimators library we are using [sage doctests](https://doc.sagemath.org/html/en/developer/doctesting.html).
-These tests are then automatically run our [CI](https://github.com/Crypto-TII/CryptographicEstimators/actions) to check
+These tests are then automatically run by our [CI](https://github.com/Crypto-TII/CryptographicEstimators/actions) to check
 for any errors.

 We strongly encourage to write examples for all optimization parameters of an algorithm.
 In the case our